jundalisay/spblist/content/en/research/paracelsus/alchemy/notes.md

 P. 25	not suffer the Watres[Waters] to be united, so on the contrary,
 P. 26	putrefacton[putrefaction], and wormes.
 For this Oyle doth so
 P. 28	but put, or falnin[faln] into it, all the Honey is turned
-P. 29	Sidenote: What nse[use] the Aire is for as
+P. 29	Sidenote: What nse[use] the air is for as
 P. 32	Sidenote: The life of Excremeuts[Excrements]
 P. 38	Calcinaion[Calcination] with Aqua fortis, is that the Metall
 P. 40	until they begin to be green, which indeed wil quickty[quickly]